dnulnets/quarkus-saml/README.md

 This is a simple project to demonstrate the use of OpenSAML 5 and Quarkus that demonstrates how to log in a user using SAML together with Quarkus security.

+OpenSAML5 is jakarta based and works very well with Quarkus WebServlet annotation.

 * Login endpoint is http://localhost:8080/SAML2/login
 * Assert endpoint is http://localhost:8080/SAML2/assert
 * Open endpoint is http://localhost:8080/countries/open